 3DR Radio v1 has different radio modules for air and ground:

-- The ‘aircraft’ module has a FTDI six pin header, allowing it to be directly connected to your Flight Controller’s telemetry port as shown in the following sections.
+The ‘aircraft’ module has a FTDI six pin header, allowing it to be directly connected to your Autopilot’s telemetry port as shown in the following sections.

 The aircraft module will be need to be connected to an autopilot’s serial port, sometimes marked as TELEM1 or TELEM2.
 The TX and RX pins of the radio to the RX and TX signals of the Serial port.
 If the port has CTS and RTS pins, then connecting them will provide flow control and increased reliability at longer ranges.
 The

 SERIALx_PROTOCOL for the UART port to which the module is connected should be set to “2” (MAVLink2).Be sure that the radio is programmed with the latest firmware in order to work properly with MAVLink2 protocol.
 See the section below for programming.

 This is not usually required, but if desired see: Configuring a Telemetry Radio using Mission Planner

 Updating the Firmware¶

 Using Mission Planner, with the module connected to the flight controller for power and the base USB unit plugged into the computer: